-3.01 Program Director positions combine both academic and administrative functions.
-Appointment as a program director requires an appropriate university university degree and relevant experience.
+3.01 Program director positions combine both academic and administrative functions.
+Appointment as a program director requires an appropriate university degree and relevant experience.

 3.02 Candidates for an initial appointment are judged principally on performance or potential for achievement in professional work in the field of continuing education.

 3.03 Candidates for a confirmed appointment are judged principally on performance in their professional work in the field of continuing education.
 Recognition will also be accorded to their contributions to the University, to their profession, to scholarship, and to the community at large.

 3.04 Confirmed appointments are granted to individuals who have maintained a high standard of performance in their professional work and show promise of continuing to do so.
 Such performance includes their capacity to maintain program standards of high quality, and to develop and maintain public or professional interest.
 The decision to grant a confirmed appointment will take into account the interest of Continuing Studies and the University in maintaining strength and balance within Continuing Studies and in the University.

 3.05 Judgments of an individual should be made objectively.